Task Force on Slavery and Justice

 The Abraham Slavery Project

-Inspired by Abraham, a former slave of James C. Furman, the Seeking Abraham Project will investigate Furman University's historical connections with slavery.
+Inspired by Abraham, a former slave of James C. Furman, the Seeking Abraham Project will investigate the university's historical connections with slavery.